- Over ten years experience in research and advocacy on global health, gender, violence, migration and development

 - Recommending HIV-prevention methods for infrastructure projects in Tajikistan.

-Interim Director, Sex Workers Project at the Urban Justice Center, August 2008 – November 2008
+- Interim Director, Urban Justice Center Sex Workers Project, August 2008 – November 2008

 - All financial reporting and all contact with current and potential SWP funders.

 - Overseeing hiring procedures for the Director’s position.

 - Updating and coordinating transition for ongoing policy projects and funding concerns with new Director, especially during the first month of the Director’s employment.

 - Coordinating joint NGO advocacy letter to national media outlets.